 CC Meet History

-The 15th annual Rosemount Fall Training Trip concluded on Thursday, a day after "Championship Wednesday" concluded with some expected and some controversial victories.
+The 16th annual Rosemount Fall Training Trip concluded on Thursday, a day after "Championship Wednesday" ended with champions in nearly every event.

 Pictures of camp can be found here.

 Canoe tips can be seen here.

 The most prestigious of the tournaments deep in tradition, the old guys continued their dominance with relative ease, topping Dan Rosa and Austin Rudoll in the final.
 The seniors rallied from 14-7 down to get past up-and-comers Jacob Johnson and Cayden Hill 15-14 in the semis.
 Coach Fendrich used his patented high ball to keep the old guys rolling in "death valley," their preferred area of the course.
 It was the 7th overall championship for the old guys.
 Some questioned the top seed given to the old guys, but they backed up the seeding with convincing wins.
 Rosa and Rudoll got credited for the win as the top campers and earned the first prizes at camp.
 The game winning round for Rudoll and Rosa can be found here.
 An interview with Rosa and Rudoll can be found here.

 Hannah Grim and Liz Evenocheck made quick work of top seed Seniors and 2010 champions Trevor Capra and Tommy Linder in the finals.
 The crowd barely got settled in as the ladies put the finishing touches on the guys.
 The Ladies had a gut wrenching semifinal win over Frosh Jacob Johnson and Caden Hill.
 Lots of dramatics in the bottom half of the bracket, but Grim and Evenocheck prevailed.
 Capra and Linder had a relatively easy time in the upper bracket with a semi win over juniors Carter Rock and Marcus Honcharenko.
 An interview with Hannah Grim and Liz Evenocheck can be seen here.